-Menstrual disorders consist of changes in the normal menstruation process.
+Menstrual disorders are changes in normal menstruation.

 Absence of Menstruation

-Secondary amenorrhea occurs when previously initiated menstrual periods are absent for at least 3 cycles (for reasons other than menopause).
+Secondary amenorrhea is when periods are absent for at least three cycles (for reasons other than menopause).

-Amenorrhea can be caused by:
+It can be caused by:

 - Hormonal imbalances